manzt/anywidget/paper/paper.md

 been integrated into popular visualization libraries like Altair [@altair], enhancing interactivity in notebooks and deepening user engagement with visualizations and code.

+![The anywidget project.
+Anywidget Front-End Module (AFM) is a specification for widget front-end code based on ECMAScript (ES) modules.
+AFM can be written in web-standard ES or with _authoring tools_ that bridge popular front-end frameworks.
+The `anywidget` Python package adapts Jupyter-compatible platforms (JCPs) into AFM-compatible hosts, allowing Jupyter Widgets to be authored and distributed with AFM.
+Other platforms support AFM directly.
+A project template CLI allows bootstrapping new anywidget projects that are ready to publish to PyPI. \label{fig:overview}](overview.png)

 # Statement of need